samuelabc/backend-assessment/README.md

 ### Improved functionality
 1. Using middleware to log request information and response status.
 2. Using middleware to handle unknown endpoint, when encounter, response with 404 error.
-3. Handling errors.
+3. Error handling.
 During CRUD operation, break the operation and response with error message when encounter with error, including pet-not-exist error, person-not-exist-error, and model-format-error.
 4. Using transactions during CRUD operations, to ensure ACID properties of these operations.